bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 Personal: One problem society seems to face is, value creation, "earning one's place in society", seems difficult.
 Blogpost: [Link](https://bvenkatakarthik.github.io/Money_2026_03_06).

 Personal: The tendency for the rich to get richer and the poor to get poorer also seems to be a problem.
 With the current economic structure, wealth unfortunately seems to follow a pareto distribution.
+Veritasium video: [Link](https://youtu.be/HBluLfX2F_k?si=2BzBtV-MDY30Ndq9).